jgori-ouistiti/CoopIHC/docs/guide/modularity.rst

     possible values:	[None]

-Casting can be done in place or not, and works from several spaces to several other spaces, see :doc:`StateElement<states>` for more information.
+Casting can be done in place or not, and works from several spaces to several other spaces, see :py:mod:`StateElement <coopihc.space.StateElement.StateElement>` for more information.